DmitryKalinovskyi/GraphEditor/README.md

 - Popular algoritims with animation (DFS, BFS, Single source shortest path, Spanning tree)
 - Project templates - speed up your graph building process

+## Programming Priciples
+Single Responsibility - all classes have only one purpose.
+For example, each model located in corresponing class.

+Open/Closed Principle - all classes are open for extending, but closed for changes.

+Interface Segregation Principle - in my solution each class do not contains unnecessary methods for child classes.

+KISS - solution is well-structurized and class purpose correspondes to their actual names, this allow other user to upbuild the project because it will be remained simple and modular.

+DRY - solution do not contains repeating code, classes are well-structurized.

 ## Design Patterns
 ### MVVM (Model-View-ViewModel)
 Main architecture pattern from the MVC family.
 Used to separate business logic and UI development.
-Also have strong binding system.

 ### Command
 Used for create bindings to the hotkeys in the menu.